-Video Adolescent mental health: introduction
+Video Teenage mental health: introduction

 Your support can have a direct and positive impact on your child’s mental health.
-In fact, there’s a strong link between the quality of parent–teenager relationships and teenagers’ mental health and wellbeing
+In fact, there’s a strong link between the quality of parent-teenager relationships and teenagers’ mental health

 Preparing your child for a mental health assessment